YourHacktivist/ConsentWatcher/README.md

 ## Contributing

-Contributions are welcome !
+Contributions are welcome!
 You can modify and improve the project by submitting merge requests anytime.

 > <i>Understand your privacy rights.
 Effortlessly.</i>